An ode to peak Andriy Shevchenko at Milan and his 2001 stunner v Juve

 Had anyone other than Dennis Bergkamp performed his impossible turn on Newcastle’s Nikos Dabizas, for example, the number of observers questioning the intent of the perpetrator would be much higher

-The goal arrived in December 2001, towards the end of Gazzetta Football Italia’s run on Channel 4 and, therefore, is one of the final lasting memories associated with the show.
+The goal arrived in December 2001, towards the end of Gazzetta Football Italia’s run on Channel 4, making it one of the final lasting memories associated with the show.

 For many in the UK, though, it was the point at which Shevchenko was beginning his ascent from a mere great to a bona fide superstar.
 It almost felt as though he knew people had only limited exposure to his Dynamo Kiev glories and would therefore need to hit the ground running in Milan.